Hook ’Em In

 • ready to participate

-Teachers sometimes describe this idea as Maslow before Bloom.
-Basic needs and engagement must come before instruction.
 I have worked at schools with learners from all kind of backgrounds.
 Sometimes you have to ask, “have you had your breakfast yet?”
 The basics like sleep, shelter and the like from Maslow’s Heirarchy of Needs are considered well by teachers.

 The First Minutes Matter

 The beginning of a session often shapes everything that follows.
-If athletes are standing in lines waiting their turn, attention disappears quickly.
+If athletes are standing in lines waiting for their turn, attention disappears quickly.

 Instead, great sessions often begin with: